Kiran-P12/Unpaired-face-to-face-translation-using-CycleGAN/README.md

 Source: [UTKFace - Large Scale Face Dataset](https://susanqq.github.io/UTKFace/)
 - Consists of 20,000+ face images (Only single face in one image)
-- All the images are aligned & cropped to contain only the face
+- All the images are aligned & cropped to contain only the face and not the neck or hair parts
 - Images are labelled by age, gender and ethnicity.